 Your Child's Cerebral Palsy Appointment

-The Cerebral Palsy Program sees patients every Tuesday in the Musculoskeletal Center at Children’s Hospital of Philadelphia (CHOP), located on the second floor of the Children's Seashore House at Main Campus.
+The Cerebral Palsy Program sees patients every Tuesday in the Center for Rehabilitation at Children’s Hospital of Philadelphia (CHOP), located on the fourth floor of the Buerger Center for Advanced Pediatric Care.

 Your child's first appointment

 We ask that patient families bring any braces that they currently use (i.e. ankle-foot orthoses and hand splints), as well as any equipment they use for mobility (i.e. strollers, wheelchairs, and walkers/gait trainers) so that we may evaluate them for fit and functionality.
 Initial visits typically last three to four hours, and breaks can be given if needed.

 Your child’s initial appointment will include evaluations by several members of our interdisciplinary team, including at least one medical/surgical specialty (Physical Medicine & Rehabilitation, Orthopaedic Surgery, and/or Developmental Pediatrics); as well as physical therapy, occupational therapy, speech-language pathology, and social work.
 Nutrition specialists are also available by family request, or if the other members of the team feel a nutritional evaluation will be beneficial.
 Each discipline completes its evaluation individually.

 We will work with you to help build the best possible interdisciplinary visit for your child, both in terms of patient care and cost effectiveness.
 After your child’s initial clinic evaluation (we require a full-team evaluation, to include all three therapies, for the initial visit), you will be welcome to actively participate with the clinic staff to determine which therapists will see your child during any given appointment.

 X-rays may be done in the visit (most often of the hips and/or spine) if deemed appropriate based on the age and needs of your child.